craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 		- This guy is strange.

 Saied seemed to suggest that if Boar and Sparrow were captured by natives, they would be taken South into the Desert Cities - maybe even specifically *Nevos*.

+In an attempt to gain enough money to charter a ship south along the coast towards the desert, we robbed Diarf for a "Godsteel Axe" that was supposedly worth 3500gp.